In financial accounting, the primary purpose of the income statem... | Study Prep in Pearson+

 1

 Step 1: Understand the purpose of the income statement in financial accounting.
-The income statement summarizes a company's financial performance over a specific period of time.
+The income statement summarizes a company's financial performance over a specific period, typically a month, quarter, or year.

 Step 2: Identify the key components of the income statement, which are revenues and expenses.
-Revenues represent the inflows from business activities, while expenses represent the outflows or costs incurred.
+Revenues represent the inflows from business activities, while expenses represent the outflows or costs incurred to generate those revenues.

-Step 3: Recognize that the income statement calculates the net result of revenues minus expenses, which is either net income (profit) or net loss for the period.
+Step 3: Recognize that the income statement calculates net income or net loss by subtracting total expenses from total revenues.
+This net figure indicates whether the company made a profit or incurred a loss during the period.

-Step 4: Differentiate the income statement from other financial statements: the balance sheet shows assets, liabilities, and equity at a point in time; the cash flow statement shows cash inflows and outflows; and the statement of changes in equity shows changes in shareholders’ equity.
+Step 4: Differentiate the income statement from other financial statements: the statement of stockholders' equity shows changes in equity accounts, the statement of cash flows explains cash inflows and outflows, and the balance sheet reports assets, liabilities, and equity at a point in time.

-Step 5: Conclude that the primary purpose of the income statement is to report the company’s revenues and expenses for a period, resulting in net income or net loss.
+Step 5: Conclude that the primary purpose of the income statement is to report a company’s revenues and expenses for a period to determine net income or net loss.

 Watch next